ohmu/node-posix/README.md

 ### posix.setegid(gid)

-Sets the effective group ID of the current process. `gid` can be either a numeric GID or a group name (string).
+Sets the Effective group ID of the current process. `gid` can be either a numeric GID or a group name (string).

-    posix.setegid(0); // set effective UID to "wheel" posix.seteuid("nobody");
+    posix.setegid(0); // set effective group UID to "wheel" posix.setegid("nobody");

 ### posix.seteuid(uid)

-Sets the effective user ID of the current process. `uid` can be either a numeric UID or a username (string).
+Sets the Effective user ID of the current process. `uid` can be either a numeric UID or a username (string).

-    posix.seteuid(0); // set effective UID to root posix.seteuid("nobody");
+    posix.seteuid(0); // set effective UID to "root" posix.seteuid("nobody");

+### posix.setreuid(ruid, euid)

+Sets the Real and Effective user IDs of the current process. `ruid` and `euid` can be either a numeric UIDs or a usernames (strings).
+A value of `-1` means that the corresponding UID is left unchanged.

+IMPORTANT NOTE: what happens to the Saved UID when `setreuid()` is called is operating system dependent.
+For example on OSX the Saved UID seems to be set to the previous EUID.
+This means that the process can escape back to EUID=0 simply by calling `setreuid(0, 0)`.
+A workaround for this is to call `posix.setreuid(ruid, euid)` twice with the same arguments.

+    posix.setreuid(-1, 1000); // just set the EUID to 1000
+    posix.setreuid("nobody", "nobody"); // change both RUID and EUID to "nobody"

 ### posix.setrlimit(resource, limits)